If you’ve been into herbs for any amount of time and think about stress your mind likely goes to…

 In essence, the adaptogenic components of the plant stress your body out…in a way that the body becomes better able to handle it.

 That’s called hormesis.

-By taking adaptogens over time your capacity for handling stress increases.
+By taking adaptogens consistently over time your capacity for handling stress increases.

 However, everything has its time and place.
 Adaptogens may NOT be the best herb to reach for when you’re stressed out.

 Because adaptogens tend to stimulate energy, many people take them, continuing to drive harder and faster, and end up burning themselves out even more.

 That is not what we want.
 We want herbs that help with stress; not make it worse!

 For an even more balancing approach it is great to use nervine herbs.

 In Chinese medicine, these are the shen herbs.